 Dinner with a view at Cecconi's in Dumbo

 Second favorite and mostly just because I love the food is ABC Kitchen and ABCV.
 Both are by World renowned French Chef Jean Georges Vongerichten who is strongly committed to using fresh, seasonal, local and preferably organic produce.
 The result is simple but incredibly good food.

 The chargrilled cauliflower is a favorite at ABCV and perhaps anything with chicken or grassfed beef on the menu at ABC.
 I don't eat beef often but this is one of the few places I do.
 They also have a great wine list that contains one of my favorite wines to pair with red meat: Château Musar.
 It's rich, heavy and simply delicious.

 Finally, Celestine in Dumbo offers a great Med & Middle Eastern menu coupled with stunning views & a great wine list.
 The octopus was delicious as a main and so were the falafels for starter.

 Dinner at Celestine.
 The falafels as a starter with a chilled glass of bubbly to end a summer day.

 Whether I eat out or at home, I always go gluten free and aim to follow the SMART principles for an anti inflammatory lifestyle that favors the health of my gut, my mind and keeps me lean and my IBS & PCOS symptoms under control.

-Most of the recipes I create myself are inspired by my travels, so if you're unable to make it to NYC, check out my online program and get access to over 60 quick & healthy recipes with a NYC flavor you can enjoy from home!
+Most of the recipes I create myself are inspired by my travels, so if you're unable to make it to NYC, check out my online program that gives you weekly new recipes you can enjoy from home!